tfeuerbach/fip-bot/README.md

 - Detects and suppresses metadata updates during talk/interview segments
 - Updates the same chat message when switching stations (no chat spam)
 - Automatically pre-fetches Spotify track ID to generate instant links
+- Falls back to MusicBrainz API to get album artwork when images are unavailable/invalid from radiofrance.fr

 ## 🗂️ File Structure Overview